Empty the Fridge Soup and Frozen Fruit Smash

 This is the last post in the series What’s in the Box?
 Tips for Dealing with Your Weekly Produce Box.
 I’m sad that it has come to an end.
 It’s been such fun sharing my organic improvisations with you while also reading your fantastic tips for how you get through your boxes of fruit and veg.

-To finish off this series, I’m giving you my “recipe” for Empty the Fridge Soup.
+To finish off this series, I’m giving you my “recipe” for making soup from refrigerator leftovers I call it “empty the fridge soup.
 I make this on the day before my next produce box arrives.
 It makes the whole house smell like my Baba’s kitchen, it’s hearty and healthy and (the best part) it makes space for all those incoming goodies.

 It can be used in this state as a topping for ice cream or coffee cake.
 But I prefer to do the following: